jnnla/bl3d-poly-separate-and-operate/README.md

 3) 'Shrink' that separated polygon with an inset and delete the edge faces to create space between all the polys of the mesh.

 ![](bl_poly_sep.gif)

+It is slow and probably inefficient from a code-standpoint, but it works.